SharmaShivani12/AI-powered-SDS-parser/README.md

 ## How It Works

-When a PDF is uploaded, the backend reads the text, sends it to a local AI model (like LLaMA3) running via Ollama, and extracts useful fields in structured JSON.
+When a PDF is uploaded, the backend reads the text, sends it to a local AI model (like LLAMA) running via Ollama, and extracts useful fields in structured JSON.
 This data is then saved directly into the Django database and can be viewed or extended as needed.
 - **Backend:** Django + DRF
   - Endpoint: `POST /api/upload/` accepts PDF uploads
   - Parses text using `PyMuPDF`, sends to local LLM